 1970s Sompex Pendant Lamp

-Materials: Nylon thread/wire, acrylic parts.
+Materials: Round lampshade made of clear acrylic slats wound with nylon thread.
 Chrome canopy, chrome tube on top.
-Chrome parts, chrome ornamental tubes around the Bakelite sockets.
+Some chrome parts.
+Chrome ornamental tubes around the Bakelite E27 sockets.

 Cord Length: 60 cm / 23.62’’